Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: A General Lower Bound

-\textbf{Recovering PAC DEC lower bound.} At first glance, \cref{prop:quantile-dec-lower} appears weaker than the constrained PAC-DEC lower bound due to $\pdecq_{\eps,\delta}(\cM) \leq \delta^{-1} \pdecc_{\eps}(\cM)$ by Markov's inequality.
-However, by leveraging the structure of the sub-optimality measure $g$ in \tstd, we can show that quantile PAC-DEC is equivalent to its constrained counterpart. \begin{proposition} Under \tstd~(\cref{example:rew-obs}), for any parameter $\eps>0, \delta\in[0,1)$, it holds that
+} \neurips{\textbf{Recovering DEC-based lower bounds using the quantile DEC.}} At first glance, \cref{prop:quantile-dec-lower} might appear to be weaker than the constrained PAC-DEC lower bound in \cref{thm:decc-lower-demo}\arxiv{, since a conversion from quantile risk to expected risk will yield a loose lower bound}\neurips{ due to the loose conversion from quantile risk to expected risk}.
+However, by specializing to reward maximization (\cref{example:interactive-est}) and leveraging the structure of the risk function $L$, we show that quantile PAC-DEC is equivalent to its constrained counterpart for this setting, leading to a tight lower bound. \begin{proposition}[Recovering the PAC DEC lower bound] Under \tstd~(\cref{example:rew-obs}), for any $\eps>0$ and $\delta\in[0,1)$ it holds that